School health care services help schoolchildren and their families in all issues concerning the pupil’s health and well being.

 Basic information and legislation

-School healthcare participates in identifying a pupil’s need for special support.
-If a pupil has long-term illnesses or they need further tests and treatment, the school healthcare refers them to the right services.
-If the pupil and any person accompanying them incur costs for a journey related to school healthcare, these costs are reimbursed.
+Pupils are subjected to a health examination in each grade.
+If a pupil has any long-term illnesses or requires further examination and treatment, their school’s health care services will refer them to the right services.
+If the pupil and any person accompanying them incur any costs from a school health care-related journey, these costs will be reimbursed.